Knickerbocker Building (New Rochelle, New York)

-The Knickerbocker Building is an eclectic, Dutch Colonial Revival industrial building located at 50-52 Webster Avenue in the city of New Rochelle, Westchester County, New York.
+The Knickerbocker Building is an eclectic, Dutch Colonial Revivalindustrial building located at 50-52 Webster Avenue in the city of New Rochelle, Westchester County, New York.

 Description

 The Knickerbocker Press Building is actually a connected series of large brick industrial buildings, with Dutch or Flemish stepped gables and a square four-story tower.
 The building has three sections, the main section sited with its eaves parallel to the street, and two smaller gable front sections connected on the east side of the main building.
 This structure, with its Flemish gable, arched windows and decorative brickwork, it falls into the rather rare Flemish Renaissance Revival style.
 There is a three-story brick International-style addition from the 1930s with steel industrial sash on the front facade, adjacent to the tower, but the rest of the exterior appears to be original.
 Much of its original form and detailing remain, including poly-chromatic decorative brickwork around the windows and doors, and masonry retaining walls that extend north to the railroad where they form the abutments of the Webster A venue Bridge.
 The words "The Knickerbocker Press" are still visible on the roof.